-Hearing loss is treated differently depending on its cause.
 Some hearing disorders can be treated medically or surgically.
 Hearing aids, cochlear implants and assistive hearing devices can also help if hearing is not treatable or restored to an acceptable level.
-UC San Diego Health System provides expert care to individuals with hearing loss.
-We are developing new minimally invasive surgical techniques and medical therapies and technologies that are changing the field of auditory medicine.

 Jeffrey Harris, MD, talks to UT San Diego about the impact of cochlear implants on hearing, speech and education.

 A cochlear implant is an electronic device that bypasses damaged areas in the ear and stimulates the auditory nerve fibers in the cochlea, providing hearing to people with next to complete hearing loss.This is very different from hearing aids, which detect and amplify sound to the ear.